Violet Skies

-Hannah Berney, known as Violet Skies, is a singer-songwriter from Chepstow in Monmouthshire, Wales.
+Hannah Katie Berney, known professionally as Violet Skies, is a Welsh singer-songwriter from Chepstow.

 Musical career

 In 2013, Violet Skies released her first song, "How the Mighty".
 WalesOnline called it "a pulsing, classically arranged electro slow-burner of a song that merges Massive Attack with a haunting piano and the singer's equally stark and soulful vocals", and it included the song on its list of the 51 greatest Welsh pop records of 2013.

 In June 2014 she released her debut solo EP, Dragons, and played at the Glastonbury Festival on the BBC Introducing Stage.
 That same summer, she played a headline London show and later opened for A Great Big World at Bush Hall in Shepherd's Bush.
 In January 2015 she released a new song, "Liar".

 Violet also released an album and EP with Bristol-based producer Stumbleine through Monotreme Records in early 2014.
 In June 2019, Skies released the EP I'll Buy a House, which contains four of her singles.
 A few months later, she released the acoustic version of her EP.

 She has also co-written the song "God Is a Dancer" for the British singer Mabel and the Dutch DJ Tiësto.
 "God Is a Dancer" spent eight weeks in the United Kingdom Top 40, peaking at number 15.

 On 3 April 2020 Skies released an EP, Lonely, containing five songs: "Lonely", "Nothing at Night", "Half My Life", "Born On Valentine's Day" and "This Could Be Love".

 She co-wrote a number of songs on Lily Allen's surprise October 2025 album release West End Girl.